sveinungkb/android-apk-info/README.md

 # APK Information Script

 ## Why?
-To collect interesting information about your APK:
+To collect interesting information about your Android APK:

 * APK size in bytes
 * classes.dex size in bytes